What is health insurance?

 You might also find that you’re offered a no claims discount – so you’ll be rewarded with a lower premium for every year you don’t make a claim.
 Some insurance providers will also discount your premium, or offer you cashback, if you can show that you’re generally fit and healthy.

-Compare health insurance
+Compare health insurance quotes

-In the UK, we’re lucky to have the NHS, but there’s no denying that access to private care through health insurance can be reassuring.
+We’re lucky to have the NHS, but there’s no denying that access to private care through health insurance can be reassuring.
 It’s especially useful if you’re self-employed and need to be treated quickly and at a hospital that’s convenient for you.